recaptime-dev/newsletter/publish-todo/regular-issues/2021-001/sections/index.md

 That's it for now!
 Come back in the next issue for more stuff, and as always, consider [supporting us finanically on Patreon](https://patreon.com/thepinsteam) and follow us on [Twitter](https://twitter.com/RecapTime) and [Mastodon](https://mastodon.online/@RecapTime) for updates.
-If you want to help us publish the next issue, consider [contribute on GitLab](https://gitlab.com/MadeByThePinsHub/RecapTime/newsletter-archive).
+If you want to help us publish the next issue or found some bugs in this issue, consider [contribute on GitLab](https://gitlab.com/MadeByThePinsHub/RecapTime/newsletter-archive).